AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

 To start reporting on Content Analytics from scratch:

 1. [Create a new](/help/analysis-workspace/build-workspace-project/create-projects.md) or [open an existing](/help/analysis-workspace/build-workspace-project/open-projects.md) project in Workspace.
 1. Ensure you [select a data view](/help/analysis-workspace/c-panels/panels.md#data-view) for Content Analytics reporting.
 Content Analytics reporting is only available for data views that are [configured](/help/content-analytics/config/configuration.md) for Content Analytics.
-Ensure you select a Content Analytics configured data view in Workspace before you continue.
 1. Drag a ![Table](/help/assets/icons/Table.svg) [Freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) visualization on the canvas.
 1. Use [specific Content Analytics components](components.md) and other generic [components](/help/components/overview.md) (like filters, date ranges, annotations) to build your content analytics insights.
+Alternatively, use the Content Analytics template.

 ## Thumbnails